omeraksoy1/COMP491/README.md

 30) Added a Credits button to the account page.
 31) Minor UI improvements.
 32) Minor fixes with external file sharing.
-33) Bug fixes for the spectrgram (it now dissapears after every recording and play).
-34) Placement of the spectrogram has been fixed for large screen sizes (iPhone X, 11,12,13).
-35) There are only 2 different fonts throughout the entire application.
-36) Minor bug fix with playing external files.
-37) Forms do not exceed the screen.
-38) Minor bug fix wıth playing locally recorded files.